Our regular adoption fees are:

 Managment of a colony of cats can be achieved when a resident feeds and cares for these cats.
 Cat shelters for the winter months can be made out of dog houses, sheds or wooden boxes with access holes for the cats.
 In order for colony management to be successful, ALL cats in the colony must be fixed to prevent a population explosion.
 This is accomplished by trapping the cats and taking them to a veterinarian to be fixed.

-You do not need to have any contact with the cat in order to trap it.
 Call 330-549-1111 to rent a humane trap for $50 from Angels For Animals.
 One of their volunteers will show you how to bait and set it.
 Trap the cat and take it to a vet to be fixed.